Neeraj-Kumar-706/Pomodoro/README.md

 5. Commit your changes.
 6. Push your changes to your forked repository.
 7. Open a pull request.
+- **i am looking to collab on creating and testing of install,uninstall and run script for mac os and window please if can email me or just fork it**
 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.